 A AAAA record (pronounced "quad A") is a DNS record that maps a domain name to an IPv6 IP address.
-For example, the www.dnscheck.co AAAA record maps to the 2604:a880:800:10::7a1:b001 IPv6 address.
+For example, the www.dnscheck.co AAAA record could map to the 2604:a880:800:10::7a1:b001 IPv6 address.
 The IPv4 equivalent of a AAAA record is an A record.

 "AAAA record" is pronounced "quad A record".